CIS-Team/English-Group-2022/README.md

 - Cambridge IELTS 17 Academic - Audio Files
 - Cambridge IELTS 17 Academic - Book

-## Practice English wih a native tutor:
+## Practice English with a native tutor:

 You can use this link to sign up on Cambly and get 10 free minutes practicing English with a native tutor.